 Even big brand names have programs that pay people to test their products, from the newest sweat-proof shirts to the latest released running shoes.

-If you’re a fan of the brand, here’s everything I know about Nike’s product testing program and how you can join in on the fun:
+If you’re a fan of the brand, here’s everything I know about Nike’s product testing program and how to best optimize your chances of being accepted into the program.

 What is Nike’s Product Testing Program?

 Nike spends a lot of money designing and developing new products to put out in the market.

 It would be a waste of all those man-hours and capital only to have a product bomb because actual customers didn’t like it.

 To ensure that their new releases are up to their customers’ standards, Nike regularly recruits testers willing to spend some time using and evaluating prototypes of their products.

 These prototypes aren’t on the market yet, and some of them might not even make it to store shelves.